pywbem/pywbem/README_PYPI.rst

 .. # README file for Pypi

+.. # begin of customization for the current version
+.. |pywbem-version-mn| replace:: 0.14
+.. # end of customization for the current version

 Pywbem is a WBEM client, written in pure Python.
 It supports Python 2 and Python 3.
 Pywbem also contains a WBEM indication listener.